 The Armchair BEA topics for today are “expanding blog horizons” and “novellas.”
 I want to talk about both, so will cover each in separate posts.
-Be sure to visit the bloggers participating in Armchair BEA about “expanding blog horizons” by checking to list HERE: Armchair BEA Headquarters Link-it-Up

 The question asked for today’s topic was: What do you think about when you think about going beyond blogging or expanding your horizons?